Best Off-Grid Water Filtration: How To Filter Your Water Without The Power Grid

 Boiling

 One of the oldest techniques in purifying water is boiling.
-It is best to prepare a pot or stainless container to boil the water during an emergency.
+Preparing a pot or stainless container to boil the water during an emergency is best.

 Calcium Hypochlorite

-One product that you can use today is Calcium Hypochlorite.
-This chemical can help you purify the water in case of an emergency.
-If you keep it in a cool and dark place, it can even last for up to 10 years.
+One product you can use today is Calcium Hypochlorite.
+This chemical can help you purify water in an emergency.
+If you keep it in a cool, dark place, it can last up to 10 years.

-Calcium Hypochlorite is also known as ‘pool shock’ because a single amount of it can be able to disinfect up to 10,000 gallons of water.
+Calcium Hypochlorite is also known as ‘pool shock’ because a single amount of it can disinfect up to 10,000 gallons of water.

-In buying one, make sure that you choose those that have at least 68% of calcium hypochlorite on them.
+When buying one, choose one with at least 68% calcium hypochlorite on it.

-To produce clean water, you can add one teaspoon of it to two gallons of water.
-Allow it to dissolve until it produces a chlorine solution.
-Next, add the solution produced on your drinking water at a ratio of 1:100 (one solution to 100 parts water or approximately one pint to 12.5 gallons of water).
+Add one teaspoon of chlorine to produce clean water to two gallons of water.
+Allow the solution to dissolve until it produces a chlorine solution.
+Next, add the solution to your drinking water at a ratio of 1:100 (one solution to 100 parts water or approximately one pint to 12.5 gallons of water).

-To remove the foul chlorine odor, you can aerate it.
+You can aerate it to remove the foul chlorine odor.
 To do this, pour the water back and forth between two containers.
-You can also try a pool test kit to ensure that the water doesn’t have too many chemicals on it.
+You can also try a pool test kit to ensure that the water doesn’t have too many chemicals in it.

 Chlorine Bleach or Clorox